The Bible, the Qur'an and the religious life of Muslims

 Muslims believe that God spoke to prophets throughout history, beginning with Adam and including Jesus (and other major Biblical figures such as Noah, Abraham, and Moses).
 However, there was one more prophet to come after Jesus: Muhammad.
 Between the years AD 610 and 632, in the Arabian cities of Mecca and Medina, Muhammad proclaimed the Qur’an: a collection messages that he understood to be the very words of God given to him by the angel Gabriel.

-In week 1 of our Church and Islam course, we will discover that the Qur’an does not break radically from Jewish and Christian tradition.
+In episode 1 of our Church and Islam series, we will discover that the Qur’an does not break radically from Jewish and Christian tradition.
 Instead, it features Biblical characters and retells Biblical stories.
-In addition to watching the videos below, you might learn more about this theme through this article, and this episode of the Notre Dame podcast Minding Scripture.
 From an academic perspective, the Qur’an offers an interesting vision of the religious world of the late antique Middle East, where Christians and Jews were advancing claims about God and scripture.
 The Qur’an is a new voice to this debate and advances its own claims.

 Thinking Theologically about the Qur’an and the Bible